hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/universal-approximators.md

 $$a_n = \frac{f^{(n)}(0)}{n!}$$

 The function $f$ can be thought of as a single infinite-dimensional vector and we're describing its components with all the $a_n$.
-These components are "orthonormal," meaning that they're at right angles to each other and have unit length (in a norm defined on functions: $\int f(x)^2 \, dx$).
-Other (useful) ways to split a function into infinitely many orthonormal pieces include [Jacobi polynomials](https://en.wikipedia.org/wiki/Jacobi_polynomials), [Laguerre polynomials](https://en.wikipedia.org/wiki/Laguerre_polynomials), [Hermite polynomials](https://en.wikipedia.org/wiki/Hermite_polynomials), [Chebyshev polynomials](https://en.wikipedia.org/wiki/Chebyshev_polynomials)...

-Since any (infinitely differentiable) function can be described by a Taylor series, we should be able to fit any data with a functional relationship to a series of polynomial terms.
-The only problem is that we have to pick a _finite_ number of terms.
+Any data with an [analytic](https://en.wikipedia.org/wiki/Analytic_function) functional relationship between $x$ and $y$ can be expressed by an infinite set of fit parameters $a_n$, though in practice, we'll have to pick a finite set of parameters to approximate the shape.
+Since finitely many data points $x_i$, $y_i$ can't tell us about infinitely many parameters anyway, this is fine.

+Even better, these parameters can be determined as a solution to a system of linear equations, rather than an iterative search.
+On specific domains, Taylor coefficients are linearly related to coefficients of orthogonal polynomial series, such as [Jacobi polynomials](https://en.wikipedia.org/wiki/Jacobi_polynomials), [Laguerre polynomials](https://en.wikipedia.org/wiki/Laguerre_polynomials), [Hermite polynomials](https://en.wikipedia.org/wiki/Hermite_polynomials), [Chebyshev polynomials](https://en.wikipedia.org/wiki/Chebyshev_polynomials), etc. Every coefficient of an orthogonal expansion can be determined independently of every other, since they're determined from integrals in which the integral of two basis functions is zero.
+Taylor series don't exactly have this property, but since they're only a linear transformation away, the Taylor coefficients can be computed in one step as an exact formula.

-You could pass something like $a_0 + a_1 x + a_2 x^2 + a_3 x^3$ as an ansatz to Minuit, but orthonormal basis functions have an exact solution.
-In fact, they're a kind of linear fit—a 4-term polynomial of 1 feature, $x$, is a fit to 4 features: $1$, $x$, $x^2$, and $x^3$.
-This is sometimes called the "kernel trick," and we'll cover it in a later section.
+So while you could pass something like $a_0 + a_1 x + a_2 x^2 + a_3 x^3$ as an ansatz to Minuit and run its iterative algorithm, you could instead get an exact best-fit without the possibility of fit-failure by using a linear algebra library.
 NumPy has a polynomial fitter built in, so let's see the result.

 ```{code-cell} ipython3
 NUMBER_OF_POLYNOMIAL_TERMS = 15